 I’ve always enjoyed murder mysteries on TV, especially series such as TV’s “Columbo” and “Monk.”
 They’re enjoyable.
-I haven’t been a big fan of the same genre on the big screen despite classics like “Vertigo” or “Psycho” to today’s mysteries such as “The Girl With the Dragon Tattoo.”
-However, there’s a brief time in the mid- to late-70s when a few caught my eye including “Foul Play” (click here for my review) and “Silver Streak.”
+I haven’t been a big fan of the same genre on the big screen despite classics like “Vertigo” or “Psycho” to more current mysteries such as “The Girl With the Dragon Tattoo.”
+However, there’s a brief time in the mid- to late-’70s when a few caught my eye including “Foul Play” (click here for my review) and “Silver Streak.”
 I’ll look at “Silver Streak” today.
 It’s a murder mystery on a train and the main character winds up chasing the train for part of the film.
 I have no doubt you’ll enjoy it.

-(1976; 114 minutes; rated PG; directed by Arthur Hiller and starring Gene Wilder, Richard Pryor and Jill Clayburgh; available on DVD through the Collier County Public Library; available on DVD through amazon.com and barnesandnoble.com; available only on DVD via Netflix; can almost never be found on cable movie channels)
+(1976; 114 minutes; rated PG; directed by Arthur Hiller and starring Gene Wilder, Richard Pryor and Jill Clayburgh)

 GENE WILDER SAVES THE DAY

 (NOTE: I expanded this review with additional opinion and trivia and the updating of links on March 22, 2020.)